vedaldi/practical-object-category-detection/doc/instructions.md

 > **Question:** Open and study the `detectAtMultipleScales` function.
 Convince yourself that it is the same code as before, but operated after rescaling the image a number of times.

-> **Question:** Visualized the resulting detection using the supplied example code.
+> **Question:** Visualize the resulting detection using the supplied example code.
 Did it work?
 If not, can you make sense of the errors?

 > **Question:** Look at the array of `scores` maps generated by `detectAtMultipleScales` using the example code.
 Do they make sense?
 Is there anything wrong?